Tassielink Transit

-Tasslielink Transit is a bus and coach operator in Hobart and Launceston, Tasmania.
+Tasslielink Transit is a bus and coach operator in Hobart and Launceston, Tasmania, Australia.

 History

 In July 1987 Melbourne based Invicta Bus Services purchased the business of Morse's Bus Service, Devonport.
-This was sold in 1990.

 The businesses of Tag Along Tours, Hobart, and Mountain Stage Line, Launceston along with a Devonport to Cradle Mountain service were purchased.
 These were combined under the Tasmanian Wilderness Travel brand.

 In 1997 TRC Travel was purchased.
-In 1999 the Port Arthur, West Coast, East Coast and Huonville services were purchased from Tigerline.
+In 1999 services from Hobart to St Helens, Queenstown, Port Arthur and Huonville services were purchased from Hobart Coaches.
 In October 2005 the service between Cressy, Longford and Launceston was purchased.

+In March 2007 the Hobart to Colebrook via Richmond and Campania service was taken over from Hobart Coaches.
+In 2008 Metro Tasmania retired the Hobart Coaches brand.

 Fleet

-As at November 2022 the fleet consisted of 44 buses and coaches.
+As at April 2024 the fleet consisted of 40 buses and coaches.

 Depot

-Tassielink Transit operate out of a depot in Derwent Park.
+In June 2012 Tassielink Transit opened a new depot in Derwent Park.